Sailing from the US to Cuba is only a short journey of under 80NM and so, not too taxing…I hope.

 There is no black market for US dollars here as the government made this currency almost worthless.
 Although, there is a thriving black market for food and goods, to which the officials turn a blind eye.

 Rum is cheap in Cuba but groceries are expensive, for tourists anyway.
-Even Cuban cigars are expensive, which didn’t stop me buying some.
+Even Cuban cigars are expensive, which doesn’t stop me buying some.

 It is extremely difficult to experience the country as Cubans are not allowed to associate with tourists and vice-versa.